 If you’re unsure, you should contact the council that issued the ticket as soon as possible.
 They will be able to explain their reasoning, and if you still don’t think you should pay, you can ask them about their appeals process.
 Keep in mind that you have 28 days after the date on the penalty charge notice to make an appeal.

-We have a full guide on council parking fines with in-depth detail on how you can appeal, the process, and a penalty charge notice appeal letter template available for you to use!
+We have a full guide on council parking fines with in-depth detail on how you can appeal, the process, great reasons for appealing a ticket, and a penalty charge notice appeal letter template available for you to use!

 How do I pay a Penalty Charge Notice?